Last updated: 19 October 2023 & medically reviewed by Hailey Shafir

 Alprazolam or Xanax pills are dispensed in 0.25 mg, 0.5 mg, 1 mg and 2 mg strengths.
 The pills come in different shapes and colors depending on strength.
 The 2 mg tablets are white, green, or yellow in color and rectangular in shape, often called a "Xanax bar".

 The rest are oval-shaped and colored white (0.25 mg), orange (0.5 mg), or blue (1 mg).
 Xanax will typically stay in the system for 12 to 15 hours.

 Side effects of Alprazolam abuse

+Xanax is a regulated schedule IV controlled substance, meaning it has a high potential for abuse and addiction.
 Alprazolam is commonly abused because of its relaxing and pleasurable effects.
-Taking Xanax without a prescription, taking it with other substances, or taking it more often, in higher doses or for ‘off-label’ reasons is considered abuse.
+Taking Xanax without a prescription, taking it with other substances, or taking it more often, or in higher doses is considered abuse.
 Xanax is highly addictive and even those who take the recommended amount can eventually become addicted.

 Alprazolam can be taken in multiple ways, most commonly though it is taken in its Xanax pill form.
 When more than the recommended dose is taken it elevates the calming effect of the drug.

 Forms of Xanax abuse include: